 Payroll services that manage payroll on your behalf are another option.
 Once you provide them with the hours that employees work each pay cycle, they run your payroll and provide the correct payroll deductions.
 Then, they provide payroll checks, and/or paystubs and direct deposit on your behalf.

 Payroll services tend to be priced a bit higher than payroll software.
 They charge based on the number of payrolls you run or the number of employees you have.
-Here is an article showcasing the best payroll services for small business.
+Here is an article describing the best payroll services for small business if this is an option you want to explore.

 Although it’s a more expensive option, starting at $100 per month on up, some choose to outsource their payroll to a third-party provider — perhaps the same person who does their business bookkeeping and accounting.
 Here are tips to help you choose a bookkeeper.